TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Miscellaneous/ODataS4hana/readme.md

 If you go inside the app, you can see in flow we have 2 activities (OData Query and OData Modify) that perform CRUD operations like: data fetching, inserting data, updating data and deleting data.

 #### 1. Using OData Query activity
 We are fetching data present at SAP S4 Hana 'A_ProductDescription' API service.
-Following is the configuration needed for OData Query Activity using SAP S4 Hana service.
+Following is the configuration required for OData Query Activity using SAP S4 Hana service.

-Select SAP S4 Hana connection in Settings tab of OData Query activity.
+In Settings tab: Select SAP S4 Hana connection.
 ![Sample Response](../../../import-screenshots/ODataS4Hana/8.png)

-Add Request Headers parameter for getting X-CSRF-Token value.
+In Input settings tab: Add Request Headers parameter for getting X-CSRF-Token value.
 (X-CSRF-Token value required for OData Modify activity execution)
 ![Sample Response](../../../import-screenshots/ODataS4Hana/9.png)

-Provide OData URI value for which you want to fetch data from SAP S4 Hana service.
+In Input tab: Provide OData URI value.
 Here we are fetching data from SAP S4 Hana API 'A_ProductDescription'.
 ![Sample Response](../../../import-screenshots/ODataS4Hana/10.png)

 Provide value for $select queryOptions.
 Here we are fetching data for provided properties like: Product, Language and ProductDescription